 The women’s scarves fail to meet federal flammability standard for clothing textiles, posing a risk of burn injuries to consumers.

-Consumers should immediately stop using the recalled scarves and contact the firm for a full refund. iFashioning is contacting consumers who purchased the scarves directly.
+Consumers should immediately stop using the recalled scarves and contact the firm for a full refund.
+DGFA is contacting consumers who purchased the scarves directly.

-Consumers should immediately stop using the recalled devices and contact Trango for instructions on receiving a free replacement.
+Consumers should immediately stop using the recalled sweaters and contact the firm for instructions on returning the sweaters for a $75 refund.

-Consumers should immediately stop using the recalled chairs and contact Noble House for a free repair kit including shipping.
+Consumers should immediately stop using the recalled menorahs and return them to Target for a full refund.

-Consumers should immediately stop using the recalled gates and contact Madison Mill for instructions on receiving a full refund.
+Consumers should immediately stop using the recalled garments and contact Precious Cargo to return them for a full refund.

 The multivitamin supplement tablets inside the non child-resistant bottles contain iron, which can cause serious injury or death to young children if multiple tablets are ingested at once.